 8: Invest in a security shed

-However, if you're really concerned about storing your valuables safely, it be may be wise to invest in a shed that's been designed exclusively with security in mind.
+However, if you're really concerned about storing your valuables safely, it may be wise to invest in a shed that's been designed exclusively with security in mind.

 9: Make sure you’re insured